-Germany, Italy, Japan Morocco, Russia, Spain, and Tanzania); and year or term abroad approved programs run by other institutions or providers throughout the globe In 2019, students spent the summer in 119 countries outside the United States exploring careers in a global environment Internship opportuni ties reflect the full range of interests among Yale students. from journalism to the arts, politics to public health, and finance to technology.
-Laboratory and Field Research in the Sciences and Public Health Students can combine international experience with deepening their understanding of science by spending a summer working in a laboratory at an institution abroad or by participating in a field-based project Independent Initiatives Students who are ready to develop their own activities abroad are encouraged to discuss their plans with advisers and faculty, to register stand the support provided by Yale their travel and under and to use the institu tion's extraordinary resources to make experience abroad the most of their
+Study Yale programs include Yale in London; Yale Summer Session (in 2019, courses were offered in Brazil, Croatia, Czech Republic, Ecuador, Eswatini [Swaziland] France, Germany, Italy, Japan, Morocco Students who are Russia, Spain, and Tanzania); and year or term abroad approved programs run by other institutions or providers ties reflect the full range of interests among Yale students. from journalism to the arts, politics to public health, and finance to technology.
+Laboratory and Field Research in the Sciences and Public Health Students can combine international experience with deepening their understanding of science by spending a summer working in a laboratory at an institution abroad or by participating in a field-based project